Commentary: What China’s Tech Giants Can Learn From U.S. AI Investment

 - TSMC

-- TSMC (Taiwan Semiconductor Manufacturing Company) is a chip company mentioned in the article as one of the beneficiaries of the AI revolution, alongside Nvidia, AMD, and Broadcom.
-These companies collectively saw a cumulative gain of 136% since ChatGPT's release, peaking in the summer of 2024.
+- The article references TSMC (Taiwan Semiconductor Manufacturing Company) as one of the chip companies, alongside Nvidia, AMD, and Broadcom, that achieved a cumulative gain of 136% since the release of ChatGPT, peaking in the summer of 2024.
+This highlights TSMC's role and success as a key player in the upstream chip industry chain within the AI revolution.

 - Meituan